Yelp/threat_intel/README.md

 The package contains API wrappers for:

-* OpenDNS Investigate API
+* Umbrella Investigate API
 * VirusTotal API v2.0
 * ShadowServer API

 ----

-### OpenDNS Investigate API
+### Umbrella Investigate API

-[OpenDNS Investigate](https://investigate.opendns.com/) provides an API that allows querying for:
+[Umbrella Investigate](https://docs.umbrella.com/developer/investigate-api/) provides an API that allows querying for:

 * Domain categorization
 * Security information about a domain
 * Co-occurrences for a domain
 * Related domains for a domain
 * Domains related to an IP
 * Domain tagging dates for a domain
 * DNS RR history for a domain
 * WHOIS information
     - WHOIS information for an email
     - WHOIS information for a nameserver
     - Historical WHOIS information for a domain
 * Latest malicious domains for an IP

 To use the Investigate API wrapper import `InvestigateApi` class from `threat_intel.opendns` module: